 Oh, remember the days when being a vegetarian seemed like just another weird fad that the hippies tokened?
 Today, however, people are advocating a plant-based diet, and there is strong evidence to support the health benefits.
 That’s not to say everyone is becoming vegetarians, but eating a diet heavy in plants is not only popular but yields a wholesome lifestyle.
+Here's what the future of plant based diets look like.

 Eating a diet heavy in plants is not only popular but yields a wholesome lifestyle.